[TOC]

 - Vector Database Plugin for LM Studio Release:

-offered to work on unfinished parts of the project, and the suggestion was received positively by@teknium
+@rishiiyeroffered to work on unfinished parts of the project, and the suggestion was received positively by@teknium. - Project Update:

 Mistral Discord Summary